 - What would make taking the medicine (quitting smoking, losing weight) more important to you?

 - What’s your understanding of the purpose of this medicine?

 - What gets in the way of you taking the medicine, losing weight, quitting smoking (etc.)?

 - What would have to change for you to decide to take the medicine, lose weight (etc.)?

 Everything starts with listening in order to get a better grasp on how patients process information and make decisions.
 By doing this, pharmacists become partners willing to understand what patients are thinking.

-To learn more about how motivational interviewing (MI) can address patient ambivalence and improve adherence, join our upcoming webinar with Dr. Berger on August 20 at 2:00 p.m.
-EDT.
+To learn more about how motivational interviewing (MI) can address patient ambivalence and improve adherence, watch our recorded webinar with Dr. Berger.
 Dr Berger has completed substantial research in the areas of interpersonal and organizational communication and psychology, and application of these disciplines to the pharmacist’s role in treatment adherence and treatment outcomes.